Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Toys and beach set up (charters)

-The inventory includes an 18.5' Novurania tender with a 200 hp Mercury outboard and seating for eight guests; two 2024 Yamaha Waverunners VX series three‑person units with Bluetooth sound, digital displays, music controls and two dry storage compartments each; two 2024 Seabob F5; a Fliteboard plus Flitescooter combo; a 12' kayak/paddleboard combo; water skis, a wakeboard, a towable tube; an Aquabana transom step‑up, an Aquabana PWC Extreme jet ski dock with e‑foil and Seabob dock; an Aquabana gazebo with shade for up to twelve guests with a cooler and center table; snorkeling gear, sand toys and water toys for kids, assorted sports equipment including soccer ball, football and frisbee, plus bocce ball, bean bags and ladder toss.
-The beach setup features two gazebos 12'x12', Yeti lounge chairs, a twelve‑person table, a BBQ grill, a sand volleyball net, fresh‑water rinse and ten‑foot beach/sun umbrellas.
+For charters, the yacht carries an exceptional array of toys and on‑the‑water amenities, beginning with an 18.5’ Novurania tender powered by a 200hp Mercury outboard and offering seating for eight guests.
+Thrill seekers can launch on two 2024 Yamaha Waverunners VX Series, each a three‑person Waverunner outfitted with a Bluetooth sound system, digital display, music controls, and two dry storage compartments, while two 2024 Seabob F5 units deliver effortless underwater fun.
+A Fliteboard and Flitescooter combo expands the electric-foil excitement, complemented by a 12’ kayak/paddleboard combo for serene explorations.
+Classic tow sports are ready with water skis, a wakeboard, and a towable tube, and the platform transforms with an Aquabana Transom Step Up, an Aquabana PWC Extreme jet ski dock with dedicated e‑foil and Seabob dock, and an Aquabana gazebo with a shaded cover accommodating up to twelve guests, complete with a cooler and center table.
+Rounding out the selection are snorkeling gear, sand toys for kids, water toys for kids, assorted sports equipment such as a soccer ball, football, and frisbee, plus bocci ball, bean bags, ladder toss, and more.

 Mechanical equipment